HomeMathsBODMAS Rule - Definition, Formula, Examples

 Q6.
 Is BODMAS a universal rule?

 Ans.
 Yes BODMAS is a universal rule.
 It was introduced by Achilles Reselfelt.
-This was introduced with the aim of making it easy to solve mathematical problems involving more than one sign or operation.
-BODMAS tells us the order in which we have to perform the operation.
+This was introduced to make it easy to solve mathematical problems involving more than one sign or operation.
+BODMAS tells us the order in which we have to operate.

 BODMAS was created according to the rule of mathematics and the precedence of one operation over another.
 As it is not easy to remember all the rules and precedence, BODMAS is a simple way to solve them.
 This is accepted universally.
 Some places call it PEMDAS or BIDMAS also but they are all the same things.